Mohanakri/K8s-Admin-kode-kloud/docs/02-Core-Concepts/20-Services.md

 # Kubernetes Services
   - Take me to [Video Tutorial](https://kodekloud.com/topic/services-3/)

+Here's a summary of the article on Kubernetes Services:

+- **Kubernetes Services** facilitate communication between different components within and outside of an application.
+- They help connect various groups of Pods, such as frontend, backend, and external data sources.
+- Services enable loose coupling between microservices, allowing them to work together.
+- **Use Cases**:
+  - They enable external access to applications running on Pods.
+  - They provide a way to map ports on the node to ports on Pods.
+- **Types of Services**:
+  - **NodePort**:
+    - Listens to a port on the node and forwards requests to Pods.
+    - Useful for external access.
+  - **ClusterIP**:
+    - Creates a virtual IP inside the cluster for communication between services.
+  - **LoadBalancer**:
+    - Provisions a load balancer in supported cloud providers.
+    - Useful for load balancing across web servers, for instance.
+- **Creating a NodePort Service**:
+  - Use a definition file with `apiVersion: v1`, `kind: Service`, `metadata`, and `spec` sections.
+  - Specify `type: NodePort` in the `spec`.
+  - Define `ports`:
+    - `targetPort`: Port on the Pod where the web server runs (e.g., 80).
+    - `port`: Port on the service object itself (e.g., 80).
+    - `nodePort`: Port on the node for external access (e.g., 30,008).
+  - Use `selector` to link the service to Pods using labels.
+- **Working with Multiple Pods**:
+  - When multiple Pods have the same label (e.g., `app: myapp`), the service automatically selects all of them as endpoints.
+  - The service acts as a built-in load balancer, distributing external requests among the Pods using a random algorithm.
+- **Distributed Pods Across Nodes**:
+  - Services created for multiple Pods across nodes automatically span all nodes in the cluster.
+  - They map the target port to the same node port on all nodes.
+  - This allows accessing the application using any node's IP and the same port number.
+- **Flexibility and Adaptiveness**:
+  - Whether it's a single Pod on a node, multiple Pods on a node, or multiple Pods across nodes, the service creation process remains the same.
+  - Kubernetes automatically updates the service when Pods are added or removed, making it flexible and adaptive.

+In summary, Kubernetes Services provide a vital function in enabling communication and external access to applications running on Pods.
+They simplify the process of load balancing, service discovery, and maintaining connectivity in dynamic Kubernetes environments.

 In this section we will take a look at **`services`** in kubernetes

 ## Services